Skip to main content

 The menopausal transition represents a critical inflection point in female physiology, where the decline in ovarian estrogen production initiates a cascade of interconnected metabolic and immunological sequelae.
 A central feature of this transition is the emergence of a chronic, low-grade inflammatory state, a phenomenon often termed “inflammaging.”
 This state is clinically significant, as it underpins the increased risk for a host of age-related non-communicable diseases, including cardiovascular disease, type 2 diabetes, osteoporosis, and neurodegenerative conditions.

-The capacity for to serve as targeted countermeasures to this inflammatory drift is an area of intense clinical research.
+The capacity for lifestyle interventions to serve as targeted countermeasures to this inflammatory drift is an area of intense clinical research.
 These interventions are not merely palliative; they function as potent biological response modifiers, capable of altering cellular signaling, gene expression, and the secretome of key tissues involved in the inflammatory process.
 A deep examination of the mechanisms reveals how diet and exercise directly modulate the molecular pathways that link hormonal change to systemic inflammation.

 They secrete a continuous stream of pro-inflammatory cytokines, including TNF-α and IL-6, directly into the portal circulation and then into the systemic circulation.
 This makes the expanding VAT depot a primary engine of the chronic inflammation observed in postmenopausal women.
 Lifestyle interventions, therefore, are effective precisely because they target both the quantity of VAT and the inflammatory behavior of the cells within it.